npalex/Lid-driven-cavity/README.md

 which produces checkerboard oscillations in pressure.
 However, these oscillations do not affect the accuracy of the velocity field.

-Numerical results for the U-velocity along vertical line through the center of the cavity are compared with those of Ghia et al.<sup>5</sup> for $Re = 100, 400,$ and $1000$
+Numerical results for the u-velocity along a vertical line through the center of the cavity are compared with those of Ghia et al.<sup>5</sup> for $Re = 100, 400,$ and $1000$

 <img src="https://github.com/npalex/Lid-driven-cavity/assets/169947150/9405887d-f39f-4f59-982d-b6b38b85c67b" width="500">